-A week does not go by where someone will tell me that one of their hips or knees hurt regularly.
+A week does not go by where someone will tell me that they regularly have pain in one hip or one knee or one shoulder.
 When asked what they think might be the cause of that pain, they say something like, “It’s old age, probably arthritis.”
-My next question will always be, “How does the other hip/knee feel?”
+My next question will always be, “How does the other hip/knee/shoulder feel?”
 The typical response, “Fine.”
-So here comes the educational question, “How old is the good hip/knee compared to the bad hip/knee?”
+So here comes the educational question, “How old is the good hip/knee/shoulder compared to the bad hip/knee/shoulder?”
 At this point, I usually get the deer in the headlights look.
 Obviously, they are chronologically the same age.
 So if the aging process was the reason for the arthritis, then why doesn’t the other one have arthritis and hurt as well?
 The answer, of course, is that age is not the reason for arthritis or pain.
 There is something else going on.

 A Good Chiropractor Can Help

 A chiropractor can help with osteoarthritis.
 By gently adjusting the spinal alignment and allowing for more fluent movement of the spinal bones the spine will stop developing arthritis in the joint.
 In fact, we have documented many cases where arthritis that had already developed was reversed, and the joint looked and functioned normally again.